 We are registering the resale of the shares of common stock held by certain of the selling stockholders as required by the definitive Agreement and Plan of Merger, dated as of June 22, 2006 (the "Merger Agreement"), between LivePerson, Proficient Systems, Inc. ("Proficient"), Soho Acquisition Corp. (a wholly-owned subsidiary of LivePerson) and Gregg Freishtat (as the Proficient shareholders' representative), pursuant to which LivePerson acquired Proficient in a merger transaction.
 Pursuant to the Merger Agreement, we will issue up to 4,050,000 shares of common stock to the selling stockholders who are former Proficient shareholders.
 The exact number of shares will be determined according to, among other things, an earn-out formula contained in the Merger Agreement.
-The shares are expected to be issued at various times both before and after the effective date of the registration statement of which this prospectus forms a part.
-Any shares registered for resale on such registration statement, but not actually issued to these selling stockholders pursuant to the earn-out formula, will be deregistered under the Securities Act of 1933, as amended (the "Securities Act").
-The obligation to issue the shares of common stock to the selling stockholders who are former Proficient shareholders was made pursuant to an exemption from the registration requirements of the Securities Act, as provided by Section 4(2) thereunder.
+The shares are expected to be issued at various times both before and after the anticipated effective date of the registration statement of which this prospectus forms a part.
+Any shares registered for resale on such registration statement, but not actually issued to these selling stockholders pursuant to the selling stockholders was made pursuant to an exemption from the registration requirements of the Securities Act, as provided by Section 4(2) thereunder.